njagiiii/phase-1-Project/README.md

 # Grocy Store
 This is a web application for a fruit store.
 The application allows users to view available fruits, add fruits to their cart, and purchase fruits.
-The application also has an admin section that allows an administrator to add new fruits to the store.
+The application also has an admin section that allows an administrator to add new, update and delete grocery to the store.

 ## Setup